TIME Senior Multimedia Editor

 Jonathan Woods is TIME's senior multimedia editor, responsible for leading the photo and video teams on TIME.com.
 Since joining TIME in 2012, Woods has played a key role in developing exclusive, groundbreaking story packages, including Timelapse, Top of America and Deep Dive.

-Through a collaboration with Google, Woods published an interactive 30-year time-lapse video of the earth from space.
-Exploring global effects of urbanization, climate change and natural resources, the 11-month project was viewed by more than 3 million people.
-This project created the largest video in the world to date.
+Timelapse, a collaboration with Google, turned 30 years of satellite images into an interactive video on the global effects of urbanization and climate change.
+The 11-month project was viewed by more than 3 million people.

-Most recently, Woods photographed the only 360-degree panorama from the top of 1 World Trade Center, the tallest building in the western hemisphere.
-His idea for the image was a springboard for a TIME cover story, feature film and microsite around the redevelopment of lower Manhattan following the devastating terrorist attacks of 9/11.
+In 2013, Woods photographed the only 360-degree panorama from the top of 1 World Trade Center, the tallest building in the western hemisphere.
+The image was part of a TIME package on the rebuilding of the site devastated by the 9/11 attacks that included a TIME cover story, documentary film and microsite.

-When he’s not climbing skyscrapers, Woods leads a team of six editors who distill 25,000 photos a day into the daily visual report you see on TIME.com.
-Prior to joining TIME, Woods spent three years with NBCnews.com as a multimedia producer and six as a photojournalist for newspapers ranging from The Gazette to Denver’s Rocky Mountain News.
+Before scuba diving and climbing skyscrapers for TIME, Woods spent three years with NBCnews.com as a multimedia producer and six as a photojournalist for newspapers around the U.S., including the The Gazette in Iowa to Denver’s Rocky Mountain News.